How To Redirect Blogspot Traffic To Another Blog

 Do you have good Blogspot traffic you left behind?

-Most top blogs today started their blogging career with Blogspot blog (Blogger) and later migrated to a self-hosted blog such as WordPress, and end up changing the blog URL.
+Most top blogs today started their blogging career with Blogspot blog (Blogger) and later migrated to a self-hosted blog such as WordPress, and ended up changing the blog URL.

 Now what happens to the Blogspot traffic, hope you won’t let it go just like that.